weak-head/emacs.d/README.md

 ## External dependencies

-A lot of major/minor modes are having external dependencies.
+A lot of major/minor modes are relying on external dependencies.
 Usually they are mentioned in the `*.el` file headers.
-This list is not trying to be complete, but mostly reflects the summary of the hi-level dependencies.
+This list is not trying to be complete, but mostly reflects the summary of the hi-level requirements.

 Themes and Neotree:
 * [all-the-icons-fonts](https://github.com/domtronn/all-the-icons.el/tree/master/fonts)